Scotswood Bridge: The Chain Bridge

 The first bridge across the river at this location was the Old Scotswood Bridge, or "The Chain Bridge" as it was known locally.
 It was a suspension bridge with two stone towers, from which the road deck was suspended by chains.
-It was passed by parliament in 1829 and designed by John Green, with construction beginning that year.
+An act to authorise the building of the bridge was passed by Parliament, the Scotswood Bridge over River Tyne Act 1829 (10 Geo.
+4. c. x) and designed by John Green, with construction beginning that year.
 It was opened on 16 April 1831.

-The bridge was freed from tolls in 1907.
+The toll to cross the bridge was abolished on 18 March 1907.
 In 1931 the bridge needed to be strengthened and widened.
 The width was increased from 17 ft to 19.5 ft with two 6 ft footpaths.
 The suspension cables and decking were also strengthened, allowing the weight limit to be raised to 10 t.
 The bridge eventually proved too narrow for the traffic it needed to carry and its increasing repair costs proved too much.
 After standing for 136 years, it was closed and demolished in 1967 after its replacement had been completed.